hypriot/x11-on-HypriotOS/README.md

 # x11-on-HypriotOS
-Instructions how to use X11 on a HypriotOS based Raspberry Pi system
+Instructions how to install X11 on a HypriotOS based Raspberry Pi system

 This repo contains some scripts and detailled instructions on how to install and use X11 windows manager on a HypriotOS based Raspberry Pi system